tridibbanik17/Revenge-of-the-Recycling-System/README.md

 ### An infinite number of cycles will run unless the user terminates the program.

-### Quanser powers the simulated virtual environment.
+### Quanser Interactive Labs software powers the simulated virtual environment.